genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 .. image:: images/Microbiome_overrepresented_sequences.png

-The last two QC metrics — Sequence duplication levels and Overrepresented sequences — should not be used to evaluate 16S microbiome samples.
+The last two QC metrics — "Sequence duplication levels" and "Overrepresented sequences" — should not be used to evaluate 16S microbiome samples.
 Since we are looking at sequencing data for only a single gene, we are expecting to see an excess of highly similar sequences, and in turn, to get failures for these modules.

-We have run QC on all the data in the experiment and put the reports in `Raw reads QC reports for Alfano et al (2015)`_ folder, so that you can open all of them in `Multiple QC Report application`_ to analyse results.
+We have run QC on all the data in the experiment and put the reports in `Raw reads QC reports for Alfano et al. (2015)`_ folder, so that you can open all of them in `Multiple QC Report application`_ to analyse results.

 .. image:: images/Microbiome_multiple_raw_reads.png

-.. _Raw reads QC reports for Alfano et al (2015): https://platform.genestack.org/endpoint/application/run/genestack/filebrowser?a=GSF3772057&action=viewFile&page=1
+.. _Raw reads QC reports for Alfano et al. (2015): https://platform.genestack.org/endpoint/application/run/genestack/filebrowser?a=GSF3772057&action=viewFile&page=1
 .. _Multiple QC Report application: https://platform.genestack.org/endpoint/application/run/genestack/multiple-qc-plotter?a=GSF3772056&action=viewFile

 You see that a total number of sequencing reads for each sample is quite small